Air Sports and Adventure

 In addition to hot air balloons and jumping out of a plane at 14,000 feet, you can try hang-gliding, paragliding or soaring in a sailplane.
 There are vintage biplanes, military jets, seaplanes, helicopters and microlights.
 Check out the exciting range of tours, from tandem jumps to scenic joy flights.

 Enjoy spectacular air shows, too.
 The Canowindra International Balloon Challenge in Canowindra charms spectators every April.
-You’ll marvel at incredible aerobatics in the in Albion Park in May.
+You’ll marvel at incredible aerobatics in the Wings Over Illawarra in Albion Park in May.
 The Temora Aviation Museum in Temora hosts regular vintage warplane events.

 Just south of Sydney is Stanwell Park, an internationally acclaimed hang-gliding and paragliding location where Australian aeronautical pioneer Lawrence Hargrave first flew in a box kite in 1894.
 If you’re driving from Sydney, take the Grand Pacific Drive through Australia’s oldest national park.